-- 4-A Submit copies of all photocopies or other document images that accompanied the original report, exactly as they were sent with the report. {Standards 1-6, 8, 28} - 4-B Submit the commissioning individual's authorization letter, e-mail, or a signed contract describing the nature of the project you were to undertake and specifying the limitations on your time, travel, and expense. {Standard 74, third, fourth and fifth bullets} - 4-C Submit the commissioning individual's written permission for the report's use in your portfolio.
+- 6-A Submit copies of all photocopies or other document images that accompanied the original report, exactly as they were sent with the report. {Standards 1-6, 8, 28} - 6-B Submit the commissioning individual's authorization letter, e-mail, or a signed contract describing the nature of the project you were to undertake and specifying the limitations on your time, travel, and expense. {Standard 74, third, fourth and fifth bullets} - 6-C Submit the commissioning individual's written permission for the report's use in your portfolio.
 Because the commissioning individual has a proprietary interest in the report, BCG requires inclusion of a specific "permission to use" notice for all such work submitted in a portfolio.
 A contract that provides blanket permission to reuse work for teaching and peer-review is acceptable in lieu of a special letter. {Genealogist's Code of Ethics, Appendix A.}

-5 Case Study: Conflicting, Indirect or Negative Evidence
+7 Case Study: Conflicting, Indirect or Negative Evidence

-Supply a case study (proof argument) drawn from your own research that (a) demonstrates application of the Genealogical Proof Standard and (b) resolves, in your opinion, a significant problem of relationship or identity3 that cannot be resolved from uncontested direct evidence.
+Supply a case study (proof argument) drawn from your own research that (a) demonstrates application of the Genealogical Proof Standard and (b) resolves, in your opinion, a significant problem of relationship or identity that cannot be resolved from uncontested direct evidence.

-- Your chosen problem may relate to your own family or a client's. - Your presentation must use one of the following techniques: - (a) assembling indirect or negative evidence, or a combination of the two - (b) resolving a conflict between two or more items of direct evidence - (c) resolving conflict between direct evidence and indirect or negative evidence - Supply for your case study a title or label that indicates your choice of technique (a), (b), or (c) above. - Your discussion must - (a) describe the problem; - (b) present your evidence, both supporting and contradictory, with full source citations; and - (c) state your conclusion and reasons for accepting it as persuasive.
+- Your chosen problem may relate to your own family or a client's. - Your presentation must use one of the following techniques: - (a) assembling indirect or negative evidence, or a combination of the two - (b) resolving a conflict between two or more items of direct evidence - (c) resolving conflict between direct evidence and indirect or negative evidence - Supply for your case study a title or label that indicates your choice of technique (a), (b), or (c) above.

-3 An identity problem typically involves distinguishing between same-named people.
+&lt;sup>3 An identity problem typically involves distinguishing between same-named people.
 It does not mean you can submit a study about a single identifying characteristic of a person such as their date or place of birth.